GioF71/portainer-systemd/README.md

 `systemctl status portainer`

-If everything went fine, systemd will report something like "Active: active (running)" Now you can just go to your brower at the URL
+If everything went fine, systemd will report something like "Active: active (running)" Now you can just go to your brower at the URL:

     http://your-host:9000